How Supplements can provide Better Sleep

 - and Whole Grains

-Vitamin B12 is a sleep-wake cycle regulator that helps keep your circadian rhythms in sync.
-If you have a deficiency in this vitamin, it can cause anemia, depression, damage to nerves and imbalances of neurotransmitters –all of these are known to cause sleep disturbances.
+This supplement can provide better sleep by regulating your sleep-wake cycle.
+Having a deficiency in Vitamin B12, can also cause anemia, depression, damage to nerves and imbalances of neurotransmitters.
+All of these are known to create sleep disturbances.

-Make sure you’re getting an adequate natural supply of B12 from your food.
-This vitamin can be found in animal proteins including dairy, eggs, fish and shellfish, fortified breakfast cereals and meat.
+Supplement your sleep with these B12 food sources: animal proteins including dairy, eggs, fish and shellfish, fortified breakfast cereals and meat.

-During a study published in the European Neurology Journal, research showed calcium levels registered higher during the deep (REM) phase of sleep.
-Thus they determined sleep disturbances during this phase of deep sleep were related to calcium deficiencies.
-Normalizing blood calcium levels proved to restore those subjects to normal sleep patterns.
+A study published in the European Neurology Journal reported calcium levels register higher during the deep (REM) phase of sleep.
+They surmised sleep disturbances during this phase of deep sleep were related to calcium deficiencies.
+This was confirmed as normalizing blood calcium levels proved to restore those subjects to normal sleep patterns.

-- Note: There is some debate about the best time of day to take a Calcium supplement so make sure to check with your physician or at least do some research.
-Meanwhile, try eating calcium-rich foods before bed for better sleep.
+- Note: It is recommended to check with your doctor regarding the best time of day to take a Calcium supplement.
+Eating calcium-rich foods before bed can also provide better sleep.

-In addition to dairy; get more calcium naturally by including these foods in your diet:
+In addition to dairy, you can get more calcium naturally by including these foods in your diet:

 - Almonds, Broccoli, Cabbage, Chia Seeds